History of rail transportation in the United States: Railroads in popular culture

-We have opened up the soil

-With our teardrops and our toil"

-Through hard work technology, pioneers and businessmen adapted the environment for their own commercial needs and quest for power.

 Historiography

 There is no question about the importance of railroads in American history.
 Churella finds that back in the 1950s business and economic historians, led by Alfred D. Chandler, Jr. and Robert Fogel, made railroads the centerpiece of advanced historiography.
-That era has passed as graduate programs have faded away, courses on railroad history do not make the curriculum, and the historiography has shifted away from professional historian to the "railfans"—very well informed amateur writers fascinated by the memorabilia, technology and locomotives of the steam era.
+That era has passed as courses on railroad history do not make the curriculum, and the historiography has shifted away from professional historian to the "railfans"—very well informed amateur writers fascinated by the memorabilia, technology and locomotives of the steam era.
 Looking at the voluminous output of railfan authors, Klein says: